Mahidol University (International College)

 For more information about the housing service at Mahidol University see the Exchange and Visiting Student Handbook, accessible at the Inbound International Students page

-For more information, see the Mahidol University Life on Campus Guide
+For more information, see the Mahidol University's Student Life Guide

 For important information, see the Mahidol University Exchange Student Guide

-Visa Information: The Global Learning office is not legally permitted to provide advice relating to visas.
+Visa Information: Study Overseas is not legally permitted to provide advice relating to visas.
 For further information, contact the relevant embassy or consulate.
-Please do not ask the Global Learning office to assist with your visa application.
+Please do not ask Study Overseas to assist with your visa application.
 We recommend that you go to the Smart Traveller website for links to your appropriate Consulate or Embassy.

-Learn from the experts why this Global Learning Experience could be for you.
+Learn from the experts why this Study Overseas Experience could be for you.

 See what other students have said about this destination: